youtube/cobalt/cobalt/doc/performance_tuning.md

 1. The command line option, "--timed_trace=XX" will instruct Cobalt to trace upon startup, for XX seconds (e.g. "--timed_trace=25").
 When completed, the output will be written to the file `timed_trace.json`.
-2. Using the debug console (hit CTRL+O on a keyboard once or twice), type in the command "d.trace()" and hit enter.
+2. Using the debug console (hit CTRL+O on a keyboard once or twice), type in the command "h5vcc.traceEvent.start()" and hit enter.
 Cobalt will begin a trace.
-After some time has passed (and presumably you have performed some actions), you can open the debug console again and type "d.trace()" again to end the trace.
+After some time has passed (and presumably you have performed some actions), you can open the debug console again and type "h5vcc.traceEvent.stop()" again to end the trace.
-   The trace output will be written to the file `triggered_trace.json`.
+   The trace output will be written to the file `h5vcc_trace_event.json`.

 The directory the output files will be placed within is the directory that the Starboard function `SbSystemGetPath()` returns with a `path_id` of